 Why is UTHSC separating from UT-Knoxville (UT-K) and what are the implications?

-In examining the governance structure, resources available, annual budget, geographic location, and relative autonomy from UT-K, SACS leadership determined that UTHSC should be a separately accredited institution within the UT System.
+In examining the governance structure, resources available, annual budget, geographic location, and relative autonomy from UT-K, SACSCOC leadership determined that UTHSC should be a separately accredited institution within the UT System.
 While UTHSC proceeds through the application and accreditation process, UT-K will be proceeding through the reaffirmation process (thus, addressing all of the same requirements and standards).
 Once separately accredited, UTHSC will remain a member institution within the UT System.
 During this process, there will be a limited number of systems currently managed centrally in Knoxville that will be separated (e.g., state and federal reporting requirements).

 How is SACS accreditation related to our college-specific professional accreditations and isn't having the various professional programs accredited sufficient?

 First and foremost, regional accreditation (i.e., SACSCOC) is a requirement of most discipline-specific professional accreditations.
 That is, without SACSCOC accreditation most professional programs cannot be accredited.
 Second, unlike most discipline-specific professional accreditations, which focus on the appropriateness and quality of the educational program, SACSCOC accreditation focuses on the institution as a whole and the extent to which there are the necessary and appropriate structures and processes in place to successfully achieve the institution's mission.